akeneo/pim-docs/cookbook/product_asset/mass_import.rst

 For instance, with the user "admin", the command will be: ``php app/console pim:product-asset:mass-upload --user=admin``

-To make this command works, you need to copy the files you want to import into the following folder:
+To make this command work, you need to copy the files you want to import into the following folder:

 ``[tmp_storage_dir]/mass_upload_imported/[username]/``